powerhome/playbook/playbook-website/app/views/guides/design_guidelines/typography_guidelines.md

 ‣ [Typography in Tables](#Typography-in-Tables)
 [Typography Accessibility Standards](#Typography-Accessibility-Standards)

 Typography serves as the backbone of any design system.
-It’s not just page titles and copy, typography is everywhere, in navigation labels, buttons, captions, form fields and more.
-It is essential for providing context, guiding users and delivering the core content of an application.
+It’s not just for page titles and copy; typography is everywhere, from navigation labels to buttons, captions, form fields, and more.
+It is essential for providing context, guiding users, and delivering the core content of an application.

 Playbook’s typography plays a crucial role in shaping the user experience.
 As a design system primarily used for business software applications, we know that readability is vital for effortless navigation and easy comprehension.
 To achieve this Playbook uses a professional, unembellished san-serif front and prioritizes intuitive hierarchy in our typography styles.